 Safeguarding is about keeping children safe from various forms of abuse.
 It is one of our highest priorities at Hanover.
-However, we believe that safeguarding is a responsibility of our whole community.
+We believe that safeguarding is a responsibility of our whole community.
 As a parent or carer, you can play a vital role in helping us educate your children about staying safe.
 By acting on any concerns you may have about other children, you can help us safeguard all our pupils.
 This page is intended to help you do that.

 Our key messages to you are: